The Modern Resume Content and Writing

 Common Questions

-The time problem is rarely about not having enough hours; it’s usually a failure to Separate Your Focus Areas.
+The time problem is rarely about not having enough hours.
+It is almost always a failure to separate focus areas.

 To manage a Career with Many Parts successfully, you need more than just a diverse resume; you need to completely stop believing in the "try harder" way of working.